neurostuff/NiMARE/docs/ecosystem.rst

 .. image:: _static/ecosystem.png
   :width: 100 %

-NiMARE aims to fill a gap in the meta-analytic ecosystem currently (partially) filled by Neurosynth.
+NiMARE aims to fill a gap in the burgeoning meta-analytic ecosystem.
+The goal of NiMARE is to collect a wide range of meta-analytic tools in one Python library.
+Currently, those methods are spread out across a range of programming languages and user interfaces, or are never even translated from the original papers into useable tools.
+NiMARE operates on NIMADS-format datasets, which users will be able to compile by searching the NeuroStuff database with the pyNIMADS library.
+A number of other services in the ecosystem will then use NiMARE functions to perform meta-analyses, including Neurosynth 2.0, NeuroVault, and metaCurious.

 Neurosynth 2.0
 --------------